Jared Weybright, Executive Director

 Chase Antonovich, Operations Manager

 Chase has a bachelor of science in environmental studies from the University of Oregon.
 He interned with the Council as a Salmon Watch assistant during 2016 and volunteered on field trips during the 2017 season, before joining the Council in 2018.
-When he isn’t helping with Council Operations, he enjoys boating and angling on the McKenzie River.
+Chase grew up fishing and exploring the McKenzie River and it’s tributaries, and is enthusiastic about protecting and enhancing the resource that has provided him with so many valuable memories.
+When Chase isn’t managing Council operations he is likely on the water pursuing one of Oregon’s prized species of fish, or hunting behind his beloved bird dog Ralphie.

 Lara has a B.S. in Horticulture and a minor in Natural Resource Sciences from Washington State University, a graduate certificate in Sustainable Natural Resources, and Master of Natural Resources from Oregon State University.
 She has worked for the North Olympic Land Trust and the Lower Elwha Klallam Tribe in Washington State and is enthusiastic about ecological restoration of rivers and their surrounding landscapes.
 Lara served as a resident partner with the Council representing the Vida area of the McKenzie River from 2017 to 2021 when she began working as a watershed restoration specialist.
 In her free time, she enjoys gardening, hiking, camping, foraging, and raising a flock of chickens.